atlasphp/Atlas.Orm/docs/reading.md

 > SQL query methods.
 See [Atlas\Query](https://github.com/atlasphp/Atlas.Query/)
 > for more information.

-## Fetching A RecordSet Collection
+## Fetching and Reading A RecordSet

 The `fetchRecordSet()` method works just the same as `fetchRecords()`, but instead of returning an array of Records, it returns a RecordSet collection.